 Historic Facades & Signs Grant Program

-The Flagstaff City Council established this grant program to assist in the preservation of historically important properties within the community.
+The Flagstaff City Council established this grant program to assist in the preservation of historically important properties within the community (Guidelines).
 Grants are approved by the Commission for reservation, restoration, reconstruction, or rehabilitation of historic properties.
-The work must meet the Secretary of the Interior’s Standards for the Treatment of Historic Properties and eligible work must have a public benefit, such as being visible from a public right-of-way.
+The work must meet the Secretary of the Interior’s Standards for the Treatment of Historic Properties and eligible work must have a public benefit, such as being visible from a public right-of-way (Application).
 It has been used for the treatment of porches, store fronts, historic signage, cornices, windows, and roofing.

 Heritage Preservation Projects